New iPhone Is Likely To Disappoint Users With Lack Of New Features

-The next generation of Apple’s iPhone – rumored to be called the iPhone 11 – will likely be unveiled by CEO Tim Cook at an event next month, but if recent reports are to be believed, users are likely to be underwhelmed by the device’s upgrades.
+The next generation of Apple’s iPhone – rumored to be called the iPhone 11 – will likely be unveiled by CEO Tim Cook at an event next month.
+However, if recent reports are to be believed, users are likely to be underwhelmed by the device’s upgrades.

 Why?
 According to a report from CNET, the new iPhones are expected to look and feel pretty similar to 2018’s iPhone XS, XS Max, and XR models.
 For those who don’t follow Apple regularly, last year’s iPhone models weren’t all that different from 2017’s model, the iPhone X.

 Users looking to upgrade won’t be entirely disappointed, though, if rumors are to believed.
-Apple’s next generation smartphones will most likely feature an upgraded camera system.
+Apple’s next-generation smartphones will most likely feature an upgraded camera system.
 According to a report from The Wall Street Journal, Apple is planning to release three iPhone models this year, with the higher-end model featuring a triple-camera system.

 According to 9to5Mac, the triple-camera system on the higher-end iPhones will allow for more wide-angle photographs and for better zoom in photos.
 A report from Bloomberg suggested that Apple was working on a software feature that would allow a person who had been accidentally cut out of a photo to be added back in after the fact.
-The more budget-friendly iPhone model, which is currently called the “XR,” is expected to receive a dual camera system to replace its current singular camera setup.
+The more budget-friendly iPhone model, which is currently called the “XR,” is expected to receive a dual-camera system to replace its current singular camera setup.

 The next-gen iPhones might also get a feature that Samsung users are already familiar with.
 Users might be able to charge their AirPods or an Apple Watch wireless by setting it on top of one of the new iPhones.
 The Samsung version of the feature is known as “Powershare,” per 9to5mac.